hl7ch/ch-allergyintolerance/input/pagecontent/index.md

 ### CH-AllergyIntolerance
-Swiss Implementation Guide for Allergy & Intolerance based on the [recommendations of the interprofessional working group EPR (IPAG)](https://www.e-health-suisse.ch/fileadmin/user_upload/Dokumente/D/ipag-bericht-eallergien-intoleranzen.pdf), as well on [Allergy Intolerance IPS](http://hl7.org/fhir/uv/ips/StructureDefinition-AllergyIntolerance-uv-ips.html)  as near as reasonable and influenced further on the "Implementation Guide for Use of SNOMED CT in Documentation of Allergy, Non-allergic Hypersensitivity and Intolerance" which is or was still under contruction by the time of creating this IG.
+Swiss Implementation Guide for Allergy & Intolerance based on the [recommendations of the interprofessional working group EPR (IPAG)](https://www.e-health-suisse.ch/fileadmin/user_upload/Dokumente/D/ipag-bericht-eallergien-intoleranzen.pdf), as well on [Allergy Intolerance IPS](http://hl7.org/fhir/uv/ips/StructureDefinition-AllergyIntolerance-uv-ips.html)  as near as reasonable and influenced further on the "Implementation Guide for Use of SNOMED CT in Documentation of Allergy, Non-allergic Hypersensitivity and Intolerance" which is or was still under construction by the time of creating this IG.

 <div markdown="1" class="stu-note">